 In Figures 2 and 3 we report two results for each benchmark.
 The Base configuration corresponds to running the unmodified benchmark on an unmodified version of Jikes RVM 3.0.0, using the MarkSweep collector.
-The NoAssertions configuration runs the unmodified benchmark on our modified version of Jikes RVM that supports GC assertions.
-This experiment measures the overhead of checking the extra bits and recording debugging information.
+The Infrastructure configuration runs the unmodified benchmark on our modified version of Jikes RVM that supports GC assertions.
+This experiment measures the overhead of checking the extra bits and recording debugging information-the GC assertions infrastructure-without any assertions added to the programs.
 We report the change in total execution time and GC time separately so the reader can understand the performance impact on both overall execution time and the GC subsystem.
 The error bars correspond to a 90% confidence interval.

-In Figures 4 and 5 we report results for \209\db and pseudojbb where we modified the benchmarks to include GC assertions in appropriate places.
-For example, in \209\db we asserted that all Entry objects are owned by their containing Database object, and we added assert-dead assertions at code locations where the authors had assigned null to an instance variable (a common Java idiom that usually indicates that the object pointed to should be unreachable).
+In Figures 4 and 5 we report results for 209_db and pseudojbb modified to include GC assertions in appropriate places.
+For example, in 209_db we asserted that all Entry objects are owned by their containing Database object, and we added assert-dead assertions at code locations where the authors had assigned null to an instance variable (a common Java idiom that usually indicates that the object pointed to should be unreachable).
 We describe our modifications to pseudojbb in Section 3.2.1 below.
 These tests are meant to simulate the typical usage of GC assertions in production code.
 Again, the error bars correspond to a 90% confidence interval.